SHI-Yu-Zhe/bayesian-generalization-complexity/README.md

 If you find this work is helpful, please cite us as

 ```
-@article{shi2022complexity,
+@InProceedings{shi2023complexity,
-  title={On the Complexity of Bayesian Generalization},
+  title = {On the Complexity of {B}ayesian Generalization},
-  author={Shi, Yu-Zhe and Xu, Manjie and Hopcroft, John E. and He, Kun and Tenenbaum, Joshua B and Zhu, Song-Chun and Wu, Ying Nian and Han, Wenjuan and Zhu, Yixin},
+  author = {Shi, Yu-Zhe and Xu, Manjie and Hopcroft, John E. and He, Kun and Tenenbaum, Joshua B. and Zhu, Song-Chun and Wu, Ying Nian and Han, Wenjuan and Zhu, Yixin},
-  journal={arXiv preprint arXiv:2211.11033},
-  year={2022}
+  booktitle = {Proceedings of the 40th International Conference on Machine Learning},
+  pages = {31389--31407},
+  year = {2023},
+  volume = {202},
+  series = {Proceedings of Machine Learning Research},
+  publisher =  {PMLR}
 }
 ```